mindspore-ai/docs/tutorials/application/source_en/cv/vit.md

 The following code example will explain in detail the implementation of ImageNet classification task based on ViT.

+This tutorial runs on the CPU for too long and is not recommended to run on the CPU.

 ## Environment Preparation and Data Reading

 Before you start experimenting, make sure you have installed a local Python environment and MindSpore.